ethereum/EIPs/EIPS/eip-1.md

 #### Nomenclature

+Core EIPs are activated by nodes on the network at a specific block.
+Nodes that do not activate the upgrade on that block are disconnected from the rest of the network.
+Strictly speaking, these events are known as **hard forks**.
+While they can sometimes be contentious and lead to **chain splits**, where a pre- and post-upgrade version of the network keep running in parallel, historically, most upgrades have been non-contentious and have not led to splits.

-Core EIPs are activated by nodes on the network at a coordinated block.
-While, strictly speaking, these events are technically "hard forks", for a large portion of users new to Ethereum, "hard fork" implies a chain split in a way that "network upgrade" does not.
-Given that the vast majority of past upgrades on Ethereum have been non-contentious, that the EIPs process focuses on technical standardization rather than upgrade coordination, and that the term "chain split" accurately describes the potential outcome of a contentious upgrade, the term "network upgrade" is preferred in EIPs.
+Because of this, and because the term "hard fork" implies a chain split for newcomers to Ethereum in a way that "network upgrade" does not, the latter is preferred in EIPs.

 ## EIP Work Flow